rlychrisg/GoMiasto/README.md

 ## THANKYOUUUS
 + Once again, the makers of [Worldle](https://worldle.teuteuf.fr/) for creating a great game which I have played daily for years.
++ The [Catppuccin](https://github.com/catppuccin/catppuccin/tree/main) team for making a really nice theme that will hopefully keep light theme fans happy, as well as dark theme fans like myself.
 + LoonyWizard for [JS-Confetti](https://github.com/loonywizard/js-confetti).